DT&I and B&O Oak Hill, Ohio Updates

 Below: The DT&I/B&O at the end of the line in Monroe – Nock and Sons.
 This location opened on March 20, 1972.
 After three incidents that shut the railroad down for an extended period of time – a bad wheel bearing in September 2007, then bridge deterioration that shut the line for two months in early 2009 and a bridge fire later that summer, Nock and Sons began trucking in materials.

-Nock and Son of Cleveland 4 leased a brick shed from The Cedar Heights Clay Company in 1968 where it produced refractory specialities.
-After experiencing a large sales increase, it constructed a new plant at Monroe in 1971 which began production on March 20, 1972 at which time production at the former General Refractories plant ceased.
+Nock and Son of Cleveland 4 leased a brick shed from The Cedar Heights Clay Company in 1968, where it produced refractory specialties.
+After experiencing a large sales increase, it constructed a new plant at Monroe in 1971, which began production on March 20, 1972, when production at the former General Refractories plant ceased.

 Below: The remains of the Blackfork Branch to kilns at Blackfork south of Blackfork Junction.

-The Blackfork Coal Company was founded in 1902 and the company had constructed houses, a store and coal mines.6 On November 7, 1912, The Cambria Clay Products Company was formed by the D.D.
-Davis family and associates, and was capitalized for $75,000.
+The Blackfork Coal Company was founded in 1902 and constructed houses, a store, and coal mines.6 On November 7, 1912, the D.D.
+Davis family and associates formed the Cambria Clay Products Company, which was capitalized for $75,000.
 It was created to purchase the coal mines and building brick of Blackfork.

-Cambria eventually closed the coal mines and converted the building brick plant into a stiff mud fire brick plant, and built a sewer pipe plant about .5-mile southwest of Blackfork.6 That plant featured 29 coal-fired periodic kilns and employed over 400.
+Cambria eventually closed the coal mines, converted the building brick plant into a stiff mud fire brick plant, and built a sewer pipe plant about .5 miles southwest of Blackfork.
+6 That plant featured 29 coal-fired periodic kilns and employed over 400.

-During the 1920s, Blackfork boasted “150 company houses, a department store, motion picture theater, restaurant, pool room and barber shop.”6 On November 30, 1931, a fire destroyed the sewer pipe plant, but was replaced with a silica brick plant in 1936 that used the old brick kilns.
-The bricks were produced from silica conglomerate pebbles which was sourced from White Gravel 12 miles away.
-Production expanded to 100,000 bricks per day, making it the largest silica brick plant in the United States.
+During the 1920s, Blackfork boasted “150 company houses, a department store, motion picture theater, restaurant, pool room and barber shop.”
+6 On November 30, 1931, a fire destroyed the sewer pipe plant, but it was replaced with a silica brick plant in 1936 that used the old brick kilns.
+The bricks were produced from silica conglomerate pebbles sourced from White Gravel 12 miles away.
+Production expanded to 100,000 bricks daily, making it the largest silica brick plant in the United States.
 Another silica brick plant was constructed in Liberty Township near Jackson in 1957.
-But the use of steel in construction led Cambria to close its Blackfork plants in 1961.
+However, the use of steel in construction led Cambria to close its Blackfork plants in 1961.

 Sources